SoarGroup/Domains-LegoMindstorms/Readme.md

 ## Soar Lego Mindstorms

 Welcome to the Soar Lego Mindstorms repository!
 This repository contains code to run Soar on Lego Mindstorms EV3 robots.
 It also includes a simulator for the normal robot we use (treads, two color sensors, and a touch sensor).
+A copy of the tutorial using this repository can be found [here](https://docs.google.com/document/d/1o9cWNXP0AgLJzQmlCPAdEuyOAd7NEor-ECX9C724lwE/).

 # Directory Structure